OpenAI Apps SDK Support

 References

-For more details, see the OpenAI Apps SDK documentation.
+For more details, see the MCP Apps docs and OpenAI Apps SDK docs.
 You can test your resources and tools using MCPJam, an open source MCP inspector.